Whitney, the accomplished personal injury lawyer, confidently stands before a wall adorned with pictures in her professional business suit.

 Hi, I’m Whitney

-I'm an attorney, advocate, and the founder of Beauty Justice — a platform exposing the toxic beauty industry and covering the lawsuits women need to know about.
+I'm an attorney, an advocate, and the founder of Beauty Justice, where I cover the toxic beauty industry and the lawsuits women need to know about.

 Here’s what I want for you